konveyor/konveyor.github.io/content/Move2Kube/Tutorials/CustomizeOutput/addCustFileDir.md

 ## Anatomy of transformer in add-custom-files-directories-in-custom-locations

 This custom transformer is more advanced compared to previous cases.
-It uses a Starlark script (`customhelmchartgen.star`) and several templatization features to achieve the per-service helm-chart requirement.
-Notice the `{% raw %}{{\ .ServiceName\ }}{% endraw %}` template in the file names of custom helm-chart template in the `templates` sub-directory.
+It uses a Starlark script (`customhelmchartgen.star`) and several templatization features to achieve the per-service Helm chart requirement.
+Notice the `{% raw %}{{\ .ServiceName\ }}{% endraw %}` template in the file names of custom Helm chart template in the `templates` sub-directory.
 The contents of the `add-custom-files-directories-in-custom-locations` custom transformer are shown below:
 ```
 {% raw %}customization/add-custom-files-directories-in-custom-locations/
 ├── customhelmchartgen.star